HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>

-In a somewhat similar manner, artificial neural networks (ANNs) are composed of of neurons (nodes/units) that receive inputs, each input has a certain "weight" for its connection (edge) with the neuron determining its importance with regards to the ouput.
+In a somewhat similar manner, artificial neural networks (ANNs) are composed of neurons (nodes/units) that receive inputs, each input has a certain "weight" for its connection (edge) with the neuron determining its importance with regards to the ouput.
 Inside the neuron a calculation is made on the weighted inputs, basically summing them and adding a "bias" (intercept) input as shown in Fig. 3.
 The result of that calculation is passed through an activation function to determine whether the neuron should "fire" or not and that gives us our output as in Eq.
 1. The output of a neuron is received by a consecutive neuron in most cases.

 <br/>
 <br/>